THE FIRST TIMER’S GUIDE TO ZOZOBRA

 The When and The Where of Zozobra

 First things first.
-In a big reveal, Zozobra is introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra online event with a virtual art gallery exhibit of amazing Zozobra-themed art from Friday August 13 through Tuesday, September 8, 2020, after Zozobra has burned away all the gloom.
+In a big reveal, Zozobra is introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra event with a virtual art gallery exhibit of amazing Zozobra-themed art, taking place from August 26 – 28, 2022.

 Seen in pieces, with Zozobra’s massive head looking out over the gargantuan torso full of all things gloomy –– divorce papers, report cards, pink slips –– it’s all gone in there –– the old grouch doesn’t seem quite so threatening.
 But just you wait until the main event!